kragavendra/udacity_capstone_project/README.md

     In this project, I am deploying a simple wordle game app(sourced from internet) in AWS EKS

 Step 2: Pick Deployment strategy & Tool
-    I have used Circle CI tool to perform Blue/Green deployment.
+    I have used Circle CI tool to perform Rolling Update deployment.
-    Blue version is a static webpage for the wordle game in S3.
-Green version is the working app on cluster

 Step 3: Setup Infrastructure
     I have used CloudFormation to build infrastructure.
-As part of the cloudformation stack, I am creating a EKS cluster for deploying the app
+As part of the cloudformation stack, I am creating a EKS cluster & deploying the app

 Step 4: Build your pipeline
     the pipeline used for this project is tagged to GitHub repository link - https://github.com/kragavendra/udacity_capstone_project high level pipeline steps
-        checkout -> install dependecies -> lint -> build docker image -> upload docker image -> create EKS cluster -> perform Blue/Green Deployment switch
+        install dependecies & lint -> build & upload docker image -> create EKS cluster -> perform rolling update

 Step 5: Test your pipeline
     Perform builds on your pipeline.